Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 A data class $dataClass$ is a special kind of class, which represents a product type constructed from a number of data properties $(dp_1, \ldots, dp_m)$, described in its primary constructor.
 As such, it allows Kotlin to reduce the boilerplate and generate a number of additional data-relevant functions.

 * `equals() / hashCode() / toString()` functions compliant with their contracts
+    * TODO(Nope, we should explicitly specify the contracts here, especially for `toString`)
 * A `copy()` function for shallow object copying
 * A number of `componentN()` functions for destructive declaration

+TODO(Some of these may be overriden, some cannot)

 All these functions consider only data properties $\{dp_i\}$; e.g., your data class may include regular property declarations in its body, however, they will *not* be considered in the `equals()` implementation or have a `componentN()` generated for them.